w3c/css-houdini-drafts/composited-scrolling-and-animation/Explainer.md

  - Introduce CompositorWorker whose global scope exposes requestAnimationFrame which runs at the rate of threaded scrolling and animation.
- - Allow DOM elements to be wrapped in a CompositorProxy which may be sent to a CompositorWorker and which exposes a limited set of layout-free properties and input events.
+ - Allow DOM elements to be wrapped in a CompositorProxy which may be sent to a CompositorWorker and which exposes a limited set of accelerated properties and input events.

 ## A tiny, but expressive kernel